thephpleague/url/dev-master/url-information.md

 echo $url->getFragment();  //displays 'title'
 ~~~

 You can also get the same information as an `array` similar to `parse_url` response if you call `Url::toArray` method.
-The only difference being that the returned array contains all 8 components even when they are not net.
+The only difference being that the returned array contains all 8 components.
+When the component is not set its value is `null`.

 ~~~php
 use League\Url\Url;